Pickleball Time Out Rules

 A final consideration regarding medical timeouts relates to the potential of a bleeding player.
 In the event that one player is bleeding, a referee timeout will be called and will last as long as is necessary for the bleeding to be controlled or stopped and for any blood to be cleaned off of the court and the player’s clothing or equipment.

-The third type of timeout in pickleball is an equipment timeout.
+The third type of timeout in pickleball is an equipment timeout, which can last up to two minutes.
 Normally, players are expected to use their regular timeouts in order to make any necessary adjustments to their playing gear.
 Still, if the referee determines that one team needs to adjust their equipment during play and that team has no timeouts remaining, the referee may call for an equipment timeout to correct the issue.
-Equipment timeouts can last up to two minutes.

 Timeouts Between Games and Matches

-In pickleball tournaments where matches consist of multiple games, Rule 10 states that there is to be a set period of time for teams to rest and prepare between the games of a match.
+In pickleball tournaments where matches consist of multiple games, there is a two-minute period for teams to rest and prepare between the games of a match.
 This period is set at two minutes, but either team can request that one or both of their timeouts for the upcoming game be used to extend that time beyond two minutes.
 If the team that makes this request returns to the court before one or both of their standard timeouts are used to extend the period between games, they are allowed to keep that timeout for the game itself.

-In tournaments where teams play multiple matches, Rule 10 sets a standard time gap of 10 minutes between the end of one match and the start of another, though matches are allowed to begin prior to the end of that 10 minutes if both teams are ready to play.
+In tournaments where teams play multiple matches, there is a standard time gap of 10 minutes between the end of one match and the start of another.
+However, matches are allowed to begin prior to the end of that 10 minutes if both teams are ready to play.
 In certain tournaments with winners’ and losers’ brackets, an additional timeout rule exists if the winner of the losers’ bracket defeats the winner of the winners’ bracket, in which case a tie-breaker match is necessary.
-This rule states that there must be a 10-minute timeout between the championship match and the tie-breaker match.
+Then, there must be a 10-minute timeout between the championship match and the tie-breaker match.

-Additional rules for timeouts in pickleball discuss timeouts that may be called for extenuating circumstances, which are scenarios in which the referee can issue a timeout that does not impact either team’s number of remaining timeouts as a result of some necessary factor.
-Situations where referee timeouts can be called include possible medical situations such as potential heat exhaustion, when a clearly-injured player is incapable of or refuses to call a medical timeout, or when there is bleeding on the court.
-Referees can also call a timeout due to the presence of foreign objects or substances on the court, such as debris or fluids like water, which must be cleaned up.
-Referees can also temporarily suspend a game due to situations such as inclement weather, after which the game resumes where it left off.
+Referees can also special timeout for extenuating circumstances.
+These are for scenarios in which the referee can issue a timeout that does not impact either team’s number of remaining timeouts as a result of some necessary factor.
+Situations where referee timeouts can be called include medical situations such as heat exhaustion, when a clearly-injured player is incapable of or refuses to call a medical timeout, or when there is bleeding on the court.